Evolved Value analysis (EVA) plug-in

-The Value analysis plug-in automatically computes variation domains for the variables of the program.
+The Evolved Value analysis plug-in automatically computes variation domains for the variables of the program.

-The results of the value analysis can be exploited directly in two ways.
+The results of EVA can be exploited directly in two ways.

 - They can be used to infer the absence of run-time errors.
 The results are displayed in reverse, that is, alarms are emitted for all the operations that could lead to a run-time error.
 If an alarm is not emitted for an operation in the source code, then this operation is guaranteed not to cause a run-time error.